Self-Directed IRA Types

 A Self-Directed IRA is not a term you will find anywhere in the Internal Revenue Code (IRC).
 In other words, the IRS does not define what a self-directed IRA is.

-A Self-Directed IRA simply refers to an IRA account which permits you to invest in traditional assets, such as stocks, but also alternative assets, such as real estate or even cryptocurrencies.
+A Self-Directed IRA refers to an IRA account that permits you to invest in traditional assets, such as stocks, but also alternative assets, such as real estate or even cryptocurrencies.

 Self-Directed IRAs provide essential benefits, like flexibility and tax advantages.
 In the last several years, the number of self-directed IRA accounts has grown significantly.
-Today, there are approximately 50 million IRAs totaling about $9.3 trillion dollars.
+Today, there are approximately 50 million IRAs totaling about $9.3 trillion.

 Why Choose a Self-Directed IRA?